 OCD is not a “phase” your child is going through.
 And your son or daughter isn’t deliberately misbehaving or trying to get attention.
 Your child is not to blame.
 Perhaps most importantly, it’s not your fault that your child has OCD.
-OCD is a neurobiological disorder, which means that the brain of a child with OCD functions differently than the brain of child who does not have OCD.
+OCD is a neurobiological disorder, which means that the brain of a child with OCD functions differently than the brain of a child who does not have OCD.

 Beyond OCD wants to help you get the information you need to help.
-You and your child deserve to get relief from an illness that is affecting the pleasures of childhood, normal family life, friendships and schoolwork.
+You and your child deserve to get relief from an illness that is affecting the pleasures of childhood, normal family life, friendships, and schoolwork.
 Fortunately, effective treatment is available, and you can look forward to the future with optimism.
 With proper treatment, your child can learn to manage the symptoms of OCD.

 As a parent, you are in a powerful position to help your child by:

 - understanding OCD – what it is, what it is not, causes and myths

 - finding the right therapist to provide treatment

 - learning how to recognize and respond to symptoms